top of page

 Third festival: 12-19 May 2024

-Ray Gelato & The Giants, Xantoné Blacq, The Ronnie Scott's All Stars, LoKkhi TeRra, Jean Toussaint, Imogen Ryall, Fergus Quill, Maddy Coombs, Charlie Pyne, and Tom Ridout.
+Ray Gelato & The Giants, Xantoné Blacq, The Ronnie Scott's All Stars, LoKkhi TeRra, and Jean Toussaint, plus Imogen Ryall, Fergus Quill, Maddy Coombs, Charlie Pyne, and Tom Ridout.
 Plus our first community Walksetra project.

-We couldn’t do what do without the tireless work of our Governance Teams, our fabulous venue partners including the Watford Palace Theatre, Pump House Theatre & Arts Centre, and 6 pubs in Oxhey Village (The Railway Arms, The Villiers Arms, The Load of Hay, The Royal Oak, The Rifle Volunteer, The Victoria, as well as Oxhey Bowls Club), and of course our amazing volunteers, sound engineers, production crew, and every one of our audience members.
+We couldn’t do what do without working closely with our fabulous venue partners including the Watford Palace Theatre, Pump House Theatre & Arts Centre, and 6 pubs in Oxhey Village (The Railway Arms, The Villiers Arms, The Load of Hay, The Royal Oak, The Rifle Volunteer, The Victoria) as well as Oxhey Bowls Club.

 In addition to the May festival, we also continue to put on shows across the year looking to showcase the most appealing and exciting jazz, soul and blues music around.